CalebBellsmith/Jolt/README.md

 ## What is JOLT?

 JOLT is a forearm band that allows users with upper limb amputations or impairments to control a computer mouse using natural arm gestures.
-By strapping JOLT to the residual limb, users can move the cursor by tilting their arm, click with a joystick button, and toggle their range of motion and sensititivy.
+By strapping JOLT to the residual limb, users can move the cursor by tilting their arm, click with a joystick button, and toggle their range of motion and sensitivity.
 ---

 ## Demo